zhansen-pivotal/lambda/README.md

        * **File** (Source) -->
          * **URLs** which then gets bound by RabbitMq message bus and sent down the pipeline.
        * **Http-Get** (Processor) -->
-         * Gets the data via a rest api and sends it to the output channel of the message bus to be consumed by currator.
+         * Custom Code.
+Gets the data via a rest api and sends it to the output channel of the message bus to be consumed by currator.
        * **Currator-Processor** (Processor) -->
-         * Enriches json data based on stream definition input params.
+         * Custom Code.
+Enriches json data based on stream definition input params.
 This can differ based on destination (sink)
+       * **Formatter**
+         * Custom Code.
+Simple Formatter that provides readable data for HDFS.
        * **Gemfire** or **HDFS** (Sink) -->X
          * **Gemfire** (Sink)
            * Current data is cached in Gemfire to be consumed by the Demographic Data Browser UI